vsrinivas/fuchsia/glossary.md

 Topaz is one of the four layers of the Fuchsia codebase.
 - [The Fuchsia layer cake](development/source_code/layers.md)
 - [Source](https://fuchsia.googlesource.com/topaz/+/master)

+#### **Session**

+An interactive session with one or more users.
+Has a [session shell](#SessionShell), which manages the UI for the session, and zero or more [stories](#Story).
+A device might have multiple sessions, for example if users can interact with the device remotely or if the device has multiple terminals.

 #### **Session Shell**